 Before I landed on Augustine’s words I was contemplating these verses in Ecclesiastes 3:14-15.
 I was trying to formulate what they meant in my own head, and so I imagined the limits of our universe and pictured God, who has entered both the time and space of our world, outside that universe with his never changing Word ever swirling round and round him.
-Of course, from my illustration of this idea one could wrongly conclude that God is the author of sin.
+Of course, from my illustration of this idea one could wrongly conclude that God is the author of sin in the sense that he is liable for sin.
 He is not!

 It is not unscientific or un-modern to think that alternate worlds exist simultaneously and apart.
 I remember a Ted Talk, Why our universe might exist on a knife-edge, by Gian Giudice, a theoretical physicist.
 In this talk he discussed the invisible Higgs field that is all around us.
 (Though it had been there all along, the Higgs boson was discovered July 4, 2012.
 A boson is the name of a specific group of particles – think atomic – that can potentially occupy the same quantum state, if that helps.)

 In this talk, Gian Giudice said a lot of really interesting things.
 He pointed out that the Higgs field can and might change to a more dense state, sort of like water does when it becomes ice, and that if this happened everything would collapse on itself.
 Think “dark matter.”
 The world, as we know it, would end.